Learning Navigation Behaviors End-to-End with AutoRL: METHODS

 The goal of the PF behavior is to follow a guidance path represented by a sequence of waypoints in the workspace.
-We assume the guidance path is collision free, and can be generated by off-the-shelf path planners like PRMs or A*, or even manually, because it does not need to be dynamically feasible.
+The collision-free guidance path does not need to be dynamically feasible, and can be generated by off-the-shelf path planners like PRMs or A*, or even manually.
 In navigation stack terms, PF is trajectory tracking.

-While PF can be used with higher-level planners, it has several complications.
-Since waypoints in the guidance path are intermediate goals that the agent should approach with a speed and orientation appropriate to reach the next point, the spacing and number of waypoints matters.
-In addition, when the agent veers off the path near a waypoint to avoid an obstacle, it becomes less clear if it should continue towards the next waypoint, or prioritize getting back on the path.
-We use Shaped-DDPG to tune these parameters as well.

-Real-world navigation involves long guidance paths (100+ m) with many waypoints and varied separation, but varied input size and non-uniformity challenge neural networks.
-To address this problem, we linearly interpolate the original guidance path $\mathcal{P}_o$ to generate a new guidance path $\mathcal{P}$ consisting of new waypoints with a constant separation $d_\text{ws}$ between consecutive waypoints.
-The $i^{th}$ waypoint $\myvec{w}_i$ is considered reached when the robot is within $d_\text{wr}$ of the waypoint and the previous waypoint $\myvec{w}_{i-1}$ is also reached.
+Guidance paths for real-world navigation are often long (100+ m) and have many waypoints with varied separation.
+The varied input size and non-uniformity pose a challenge for RL methods using neural networks.
+To address this problem, we augment the original guidance path $\mathcal{P}_o$ with intermediate waypoints that are linearly interpolated with a constant separation $d_\text{ws}$ between consecutive waypoints.
+The result is a new guidance path $\mathcal{P}$ consisting of both original and new waypoints.
+The separation, $d_\text{ws}$, between waypoints is a hyper-parameter that AutoRL searches for.
+The waypoint $\myvec{w}_i$ is considered reached iff 1) the previous waypoint $\myvec{w}_{i-1}$ is already reached and 2) the robot is within $d_\text{wr}$ of $\myvec{w}_i$.

 The true objective of PF is to reach as many waypoints per episode as possible: